Small Electrical Jobs: Do Electricians Do Small Jobs in Adelaide?

 - Licence: PGE 305056

 If something goes wrong with our work, we'll fix it.
-No questions.---
+No questions.What Our Customers Say

 > "I only needed one power point installed in the garage.
-Other sparkies said it was 'too small' or quoted crazy prices.
-Amped Up came out same day, $150 total, done in 30 minutes.
+Other sparkies said it was 'too small' or quoted ridiculous prices.
+Amped Up came out same day, fair fixed price, done in 30 minutes.
 No fuss."

 > — Sarah M., Norwood

-> "I had a list of 5 small jobs I'd been putting off—light switches, power points, a ceiling fan.
-Got them all done in one visit for $650.
-Would've cost me double calling someone out 5 times."
+> "I had a list of 5 small jobs I'd been putting off — light switches, power points, a ceiling fan.
+Got them all done in one visit at a fair fixed price.
+Would've cost me a fortune calling someone out 5 separate times."

 > — Tom R., Prospect